VinConstantin/VinConstantin/README.md

 ## Hey 👋

-Hi there, I'm **Vincent Constantin**, a *Software Engineer student**.
+Hi there, I'm **Vincent Constantin**, a *Software Engineer student*.

 I love programming and everything tech related.

 ### Some informations about me:

-- 👨🏽‍💻 I’m currently a Software Engineer Student at ÉTS
+- 👨🏽‍💻 I’m currently a Software Engineer Student at ÉTS;
-- 🤔 My interests include everything related to the big data, algorithms, AI and much more!
+- 🤔 My interests include everything related to the big data, algorithms, AI and much more!;
-- 📷 I love photography and videography
+- 📷 I love photography and videography;
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help;
-- 📫 Please email me if you have any questions
+- 📫 Please email me if you have any questions;

 ### Languages and Tools:
 <p>